Work experience

 Information about these will be circulated to schools and colleges as usual and all information regarding upcoming events will feature on this page.

-These three or four-day programmes are available to apply for throughout the year and give an introduction and insight into these career paths.
+These two to four-day programmes are available for Year 12 students to apply for throughout the year and give an introduction and insight into the NHS as well as specific career paths within the organisation.
+Annually, we currently have:

 Phone conversations